 Because the ANSI/IACET Standard focuses on how continuing education and training programs are developed, not what they cover, it provides a framework of best practices that can be applied across disciplines and industries.

-The ANSI/IACET Standard measures all aspects of a CE/T provider’s program development across nine nationally recognized categories:
+The ANSI/IACET Standard measures all aspects of a CE/T provider’s program development across nine internationally recognized categories:

 Purchase the Standard and Application Bundle now.

 The standard categories, as illustrated in the model below, provide organizations with the framework to adhere to quality continuing education and training practices.

 A systematic approach to identifying and analyzing learning needs, the ANSI/IACET Standard helps CE/T providers: